-- (a) When using the list of accredited prospective providers, the accounting officer must promote on going competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) Requirements for quotations above R 10 000 and up to R 30 000 may be procured by inviting written quotations from as many as possible providers on the prospective provider list. - (c) Where no suitable providers are available from the list, quotations may be obtained from other possible providers not on the list. - (d) ) Requirements for quotations above R 30 000 and up to R 200 000 must be advertised for at least 7 days on the website and an official notice board of the Municipality and deposited in the bid box specified by the specified time on the due date accompanied by a valid tax clearance certificate issued by SARS. - (e) The AO must record the names of the potential providers and their written quotations - (f) The Municipality must apply the prescripts of the PPPFA for procurement above R10 000. - (g) Offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (h) Offers below R10 000 (all taxes included) must be awarded based on compliance with specifications, conditions of contract, ability, capacity and capability to deliver the required goods and/or services and lowest price; provided that the accounting officer may direct, in appropriate cases, that the applicable provisions of the Preferential Procurement Regulations be applied in respect of the calculation of preference points for price;
+- (a) When using the list of accredited prospective providers, the accounting officer must promote on going competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) All requirements in excess of R10 000 to R200 000.00 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least 7 (seven) days on the website of and on the official notice board of the municipality; - (c) Offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) Offers below R10 000 (all taxes included) must be awarded based on compliance with specifications, conditions of contract, ability, capacity and capability to deliver the required goods and/or services and lowest price; provided that the accounting officer may direct, in appropriate cases, that the applicable provisions of the Preferential Procurement Regulations be applied in respect of the calculation of preference points for price;

-- (i) Offers above R10 000 (all applicable taxes included) must be awarded based on compliance with specifications, conditions of contract, ability, capacity and capability to deliver the required goods and/or services and lowest price provided that the accounting officer may direct, in appropriate cases, that the applicable provisions of the Preferential Procurement Regulations be applied in respect of the calculation of preference points for price; - (j) Prior to the award of a contract with a price in excess of R10 000, the designated official must verify the status of recommended bidders (including their directors(s), owners(s) or trustee(s) by checking the Data Base of Restricted Suppliers maintained by National Treasury in order to ensure that no recommended bidder or any of its directors/owners/trustees are listed as companies or persons prohibited from doing business with the public sector; - (k) A call for quotations in terms of the preceding paragraphs must be in writing and contain a specification for the goods and/or services to be procured as well as details of the preference points system to be used in adjudicating quotations; - (I) Supply Chain Management may at any given time request user departments to assist with the evaluation of the quotations and the results of such evaluation shall be submitted to the Supply Chain Manager for approval; - (m) The designated official must, in writing, notify the chief financial officer within 3 days after the end of each month of all written, verbal and formal written price quotations accepted or approvals given in terms of this paragraph; - (n) In the event that responses are not obtained from the advertisement due to non- responsive quotations, the reasons must be recorded and approved by the CFO or an employee designated by him or her. - (o) In the event that quotations have been invited for a service or product via the notice boards and website of the Municipality, no additional quotations need to be obtained should the number of responses be less than 3 (three). - (p) The chief financial officer must ensure that adequate systems are in place to meet the requirements for proper record keeping; - (q) The bid contract must be awarded to the bidder who scored the highest points in accordance with the stipulated preference points system.
+- (e) Offers above R10 000 (all applicable taxes included) must be awarded based on compliance with specifications, conditions of contract, ability, capacity and capability to deliver the required goods and/or services and lowest price provided that the accounting officer may direct, in appropriate cases, that the applicable provisions of the Preferential Procurement Regulations be applied in respect of the calculation of preference points for price; - (f) Prior to the award of a contract with a price in excess of R10 000, the designated official must verify the status of recommended bidders (including their directors(s), owners(s) or trustee(s) by checking the Data Base of Restricted Suppliers maintained by National Treasury in order to ensure that no recommended bidder or any of its directors/owners/trustees are listed as companies or persons prohibited from doing business with the public sector; - (g) A call for quotations in terms of the preceding paragraphs must be in writing and contain a specification for the goods and/or services to be procured as well as details of the preference points system to be used in adjudicating quotations; - (h) Supply Chain Management may at any given time request user departments to assist with the evaluation of the quotations and the results of such evaluation shall be submitted to the Supply Chain Manager for approval; - (i) The designated official must, in writing, notify the chief financial officer within 3 days after the end of each month of all written, verbal and formal written price quotations accepted or approvals given in terms of this paragraph; - (j) In the event that responses are not obtained from the advertisement due to non- responsive quotations, the reasons must be recorded and approved by the CFO or an employee designated by him or her. - (k) In the event that quotations have been invited for a service or product via the notice boards and website of the Municipality, no additional quotations need to be obtained should the number of responses be less than 3 (three). - (I) The chief financial officer must ensure that adequate systems are in place to meet the requirements for proper record keeping; - (m) The procurement contract must be awarded to the bidder who scored the highest points in accordance with the stipulated preference points system.